-I’m so excited to be updating this pattern today!
+I’m so excited to be have this updated pattern on my blog!
 This is one of the very first patterns that I put on my blog way back in 2016.
 It’s so fun to be able to track your own progress as a designer by revising old patterns.
 Since my blog (and designing skills) have improved so much since the early days, I decided that this original pattern needed a little facelift too.
 You can now find the Houndstooth Slouch Hat in sizes Newborn to Adult for free right here!
 It’s the same classic style from before with a few improvements from things I’ve learned over the past few years.

 The following is a free pattern available for use on my website, if you would like to purchase a detailed, ad-free PDF version of this pattern, please visit my Etsy or Ravelry shop.
 All rights reserved.